 American Megatrends BIOS, or AMIBIOS as it is commonly known, is one of the most popular BIOS' in the world.

 BIOS stands for Basic Input Output System.
-It is a small piece of software that sits on a chip inside of your computer on its motherboard.
+It is a small piece of software that sits on a chip inside your computer on its motherboard.

 You often hear the BIOS be called: Firmware, System BIOS, CMOS, Flash BIOS, ROM BIOS and RAM BIOS.